May 12, 2020

 From Willie Vaughan

 Do a mental preflight.
 Keep up with your gear.
 Check through all equipment before heading up to launch and make sure it's in working condition.
 Pack water and sunscreen for when you're waiting for your ride.
 Look for any and all indicators.
 Some sites don't have plenty of windsocks and it's important to walk the LZ prior to launch.
 What kind of flight do you want?
 How long do you plan to be up?
-Are you prepared to adjust your flight plan if you sink out, or the forecast builds?
+Are you prepared to adjust your if you sink out, or the forecast builds?
 Have a strong support crew, both drivers and wire crew on launch.
 Make sure your driver knows your secondary/bailout plans.

 From Heath Woods

 There is no one way to prepare for all flights.
-Have specific types of “kits” ready for the type of you will be doing such as: cross country(XC), beach soaring, or traveling.
+Have specific types of “kits” ready for the type of you will be doing such as: cross country(XC), soaring, or traveling.
 Your gear will not be suited for every location.
 Parachutes need to be checked and repacked regularly.
 Understand the weather and talk with local pilots.
 Be prepared to fail in all of this.
 Be prepared to turn around.
 Make good decisions and don't fly just because of the time and resources it took to get you there.
 Don't add too many new accessories at once – they could become distractions.
 (Cameras, Bluetooth headphones, etc.) Use the rule of sevens.
-If your comfort is on a 1 to 10 scale, where 10 is being absolutely terrified, you shouldn't surpass a 7 when launching/.
+If your comfort is on a 1 to 10 scale, where 10 is being absolutely terrified, you shouldn't surpass a 7 when launching/flying.
 Keep current on your skills.

 From Jonny Thompson